Jack Hargreaves: Family

 Hargreaves with his stepson Simon Baddeley in a trap drawn by Simon's pony, Pewter.

-Jack Hargreaves was married, in 1932, to Jeanette Haighler.
+Jack Hargreaves was married, in 1933, to Jeanette Haegler.
 They had two sons, Mark and Victor; then, after divorce, he married Elisabeth Van de Putte in 1944.
 Two more sons were born – James Stephen in 1946 and Edward John in 1947.
 That marriage ended in 1948 when he began a relationship with a journalist from Vogue, Barbara Baddeley.

 Living with her until 1963, Hargreaves became a stepfather to Bay and her brother Simon, Barbara's children by the diplomat John Baddeley.
 He also had a daughter Polly, born in 1957 as a result of a six-year relationship with his secretary Judy Hogg.

 In 1965, Hargreaves married Isobel Hatfield (born 12 April 1919).
 Isobel died four years after her husband on 5 February 1998 and her ashes were scattered with his on Bulbarrow Hill in Dorset, near their home.